 (Paralysis; Loss of Movement)

-Your bodily fluids may need to be tested.
+Nerve function may be tested.
 This can be done with:

 Christopher and Dana Reeve Foundation